-- 1. Reasoning with pupil - 2.
-Verbal reprimand including advice on how to improve - 3.
-Temporary separation from peers within class and/or temporary removal to - 4.
-Prescribing extra work/ writing out the story of what happened - 5.
-Loss of privileges
+- 1. Reasoning with pupil

+- 2. Verbal reprimand including advice on how to improve

+- 3. Temporary separation from peers within the classroom in accordance with classroom rules

+- 4. Writing out the story of what happened

+- 5. Loss of privileges

-- 6. Detention during break or after school
+- 6. Supervision during breaktimes

 - 7. Communication with parents

 - 8. Referral to Principal

 - 9. Principal communicating with parents

-- Exclusion (Suspension or Expulsion) from school (in accordance with Rule 130 of the Rules for National Schools as amended by circular and Education Welfare Act 2000)
+- 10. Exclusion (Suspension or Expulsion) from school (in accordance with Rule 130 of the Rules for National Schools as amended by circular and Education Welfare Act 2000)